Advanced technology for cancer treatment

 Infusion Services—Asante Three Rivers Medical Center

-Radiation therapy is a common type of cancer treatment that may be used alone or in combination with surgery, chemotherapy, or other medical therapies.
-Almost everyone is familiar with X-rays, which use low doses of radiation to create a picture of your teeth or bones.
-When used for cancer treatment (a much higher but more-focused dose), the goal of radiation is to kill or slow the growth of cancer cells without exposing the body’s healthy tissues to radiation.
+Radiation therapy is a common type of cancer treatment that may be used alone or in combination with surgery, chemotherapy or other medical therapies.
+The goal of radiation is to kill or slow the growth of cancer cells without exposing the body’s healthy tissues to radiation.

 Learn more about TomoTherapy®